AditiBansal711/cse15l-labreports/labreport4.md

 I use the following commands ```<javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java>``` and then ```<java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests>``` to compile and run the tests.
 After the bug fix, both the tests pass.

+## Step 9: Commit and push the resulting change to your Github account (you can pick any commit message!)